-For students who transfer between TCTC programs or seek an additional degree, all grades and credits attempted for course common to both programs will transfer into the new program.
-If a student graduates from one program and the enrolls in another TCTC program, all grades and credits attempted for courses common to both programs will transfer to the new program and be calculated in the satisfactory academic progress measurements of the new program.
+For students who transfer between TCTC programs or seek an additional degree, all grades and credits attempted for courses common to both programs will be applicable to the new program.
+If a student graduates from one program and the enrolls in another TCTC program, all grades and credits attempted for courses common to both programs will be applicable to the new program and will be calculated in the satisfactory academic progress measurements of the new program.